-In our previous work, we reported our documentations on the level of distribution of some metals between the soil rhizosphere and onion bulbs cultivated in the same soil (Karu et al. 2021).
-The soil rhizosphere is the layer or region of the soil that is directly influenced by root secretions and associated soil microorganisms.
-The presence of some metals in the soil rhizosphere could be toxic to plants if the safe concentration limit is exceeded (Eddy et al., 2016).

-Soil contamination by metals (especially heavy metals) may arise from industrial, domestic, or agricultural sources such as indiscriminate disposal untreated industrial of waste. application of fertilizers, insecticides or manures, mining and exploration activities (Bystricka et al., 2015 and Smith, 2009).
-Commonly known and established toxic metal ions are those of heavy metals such as lead, cadmium, manganese, chromium, nickel, etc. Plants have the potentials to absorb these metals from the soil through the foliar absorption and can consequently lead to process bioaccumulation up to a toxic level (ref).
-Therefore, when the contaminated plant is consumed directly by man (or indirectly by eating animals that fed on these plants), the heavy metal ions are transferred to man and can subsequently impart toxic impact (Yusuf, 2007; Shabanda, 2015).
-However, at moderate concentrations, some heavy metals such as manganese and chromium (Cr) display useful biochemical functions especially in the activation of enzymes.
-Manganese converts nitrogenous waste products into urea while chromium aids in the maintenance of the glucose level of the blood.
+In our previous work we reported a comprehensive documentation on the level of distribution of some metals between the soil rhizosphere and onion bulbs cultivated in the same soil (Karu et al. 2021).
+Soil rhizosphere is the layer or region of the soil that is directly influenced by root secretions and associated soil microorganisms.
+The presence of some metals in the soil rhizosphere could be toxic to plants if the safe concentration limit is exceeded (ref).
+Soil contamination by metals (especially heavy metals) may arise from industrial, domestic or agricultural sources such as indiscriminate disposal of untreated industrial application of fertilizers, insecticides manures, mining and exploration activities (Bystricka et al., 2015 and Smith, 2009).
+Commonly known and established toxic metal ions are those of heavy metals such as lead, cadmium, manganese, chromium, nickel, etc. Plants have the potentials to absorb these metals from the soil through foliar absorption process and can consequently lead to bioaccumulation up to a toxic level (ref).
+Therefore, when contaminated plant is consumed directly by man (or indirectly by eating animals that fed on these plants), the heavy metal ions are transferred to man and can subsequently impart toxic impact (Yusuf, 2007; Shabanda, 2015)

+However, at moderate concentrations, some

+heavy metals such as manganese and chromium (Cr) display useful biochemical functions especially in the activation of enzymes. into urea while chromium aids in the maintenance of the glucose level of the blood.
 Other metal ions that are not heavy metals have also been found to play significant roles in biological systems.
 For example, magnesium is useful in the formation and in the activity of chlorophyll pigment needed for photosynthesis (Farhat, et al 2016).

-It has been pointed out by Bystricka et al., (2015) that some vegetable species can bio-accumulate high levels of heavy metal ions that can lead to a decrease in the quantity and value of some biological products without immediate manifestation of expected visible symptoms and damages
+It has been pointed out by Bystricka et al., (2015) that some vegetable species can bio-accumulate high levels of heavy metal ions that can lead to decrease in the quantity and value of some products without biological immediate manifestation of expected visible symptoms and damages

-One of the ways Pb ions can be absorbed by the plant is by the roots of plants or through deposition on the leafy vegetables (such as onions) and can be transferred to higher organisms through the food chain (Nas and Ali, 2018); Tan and Nguyem, 2010).
+One of the ways Pb can be absorbed is through the roots of plants or through deposition on the leafy vegetables (such as onions) and can be transferred to higher organism through the food chain (Nas and Ali, 2018); Tan and Nguyem, 2010).

-The contamination of the environment with heavy metals is usually of great concern especially that the food chain is affected and its importance cannot therefore be over emphasized.
+The contamination of the environment with heavy metals is usually of great concern especially that the food chain is affected and its importance cannot therefore be emphasized.
 Danbam in Bauchi State Nigeria is endowed with agricultural products such as cotton, groundnut, millets, sorghum, onions and cowpeas.
 These products, together with livestock (like cows, sheep and goat) that are reared in large numbers are often transported to other parts.
-In order to evaluate the potential health risks of the state and the country (especially Southern associated with long term ingestion of heavy parts of Nigeria) At present, there is no metal contaminated onion bulbs, the average significant concentration of industries in the daily intake of metal (DIM), non-carcinogenic Danbam but other activities that can contribute risks (hazard quotient, HQ) for individual heavy towards the increase of heavy metal ions in the metals in all the samples, and hazard index (HI) soil are prevalent.
-Consequently, the present were evaluated.
-The average daily intake of study presents the health risk assessment of metal (DIM) can be expressed according to heavy metals in the soil rhizosphere and onion equation 2 bulbs cultivated in Danbam village in Bauchi State, Nigeria.
-In evaluating the health risk of the selected heavy metals associated with the where, Cmetal, Cfactor, Cintake and Bweight represent model parameters such as Hazard Quotient (HQ), Biocentration Factor (BCF), Hazard Index (HI) and Daily Intake of Metals (DIM), Hazard and Health Index (HI) shall be employed.
+In order to evaluate the potential health risks study presents the health risk assessment of heavy metals in the soil rhizosphere and onion bulbs cultivated in Danbam village in Bauchi State, Nigeria.
+In evaluating the health risk of the selected heavy metals associated with the consumption of onions, certain assessment risk model parameters such as Hazard Quotient (HQ), Biocentration Factor (BCF), Hazard Index Manganese converts nitrogenous waste products (HI) and Daily Intake of Metals (DIM), Hazard and Health Index (HI) shall be employed.

-Bioconcentration factor (BCF) between 1.1 soil rhizosphere and onion bulb
+Bioconcentration factor (BCF) between soil rhizosphere and onion bulb